Candy-Doc/candy-doc-maven-plugin/CONTRIBUTING.md

 1. Create an issue discussing the bug.
 2. Once approved, go ahead and fork the REPO.
-3. Make sure to start from the `main`, since this is the up to date branch.
+3. Make sure to start from the `main`, since this is the up-to-date branch.
 4. Make sure to keep commits small and relevant.
 5. Follow [our git commit message convention](#Git-Commit-Messages).
 6. Once done with all the changes, create a PR against the `main` branch.